mooreds/docs-1/building/js-client.md

 ### Authorizations

 If your application requires user credentials for data connections, send users to the Transposit-hosted data connections page.
-You can get the url for this page from the SDK:
+You can get the URL for this page from the SDK:

 ```text
 transposit.getConnectionLocation();